Energy and power units:

 100 kW x 5.5 solar hours = 550 kWh or about $200 saved each day.

 PPA arrangements usually charge us a fraction (about $0.20 per kWh) of the HELCO cost, but we have to pay for what it produces, not what it uses.
-If we are pushing energy out the door to HELCO using the PPA array, we are in effect paying to give this energy away, which happens during vacations (summer, winter, spring).
+If we are pushing energy off campus to HELCO using the PPA array, we are in effect paying to give this energy away, which happens during vacations (summer, winter, spring).

 Net zero energy is when we have effectively stopped the HELCO meter, meaning we are producing exactly how much we are using.